mviereck/microscopy-tools/README.md

  - dialog
  - gphoto2

-## Examples
+## Example

 Image of pollen.
 Generated with the tools from this repository and a [microscope from Hund/Wetzlar](https://www.hund.de/en/).
-Camera Canon EOS 1000d.
-Stackshot result of 69 single captures with slightly different focus:
+Camera Canon EOS 1000D.
+Stackshot result of 240 single captures with slightly different focus:

 ![screenshot](example.jpg)

-Overview of source stack of fused pollen image above:
+Iconified excerpt of source stackshot:

 ![screenshot](sourcetable.jpg)

-Animated video of the top of a hemp flower hair, generated from 108 single captures in dark-field microscopy:
+Animated video:

 ![screenshot](animate.gif)